mqmtech/PaginationBundle/README.md

 Installation
 ------------

-Add LansolePagesBundle to your vendors:
+Add MQMPaginationBundle to your vendors:

     You have two options, by modifying your dep file or creating a submodule